dotnet/csharpstandard/standard/statements.md

 >
 > In other words, the location of a local function declaration doesn’t affect the reachability of any statements in the containing function. *end example*

-If the argument to a local function is dynamic, the function to be called must be resolved at compile time, not runtime.
+If the type of the argument to a local function is `dynamic`, the function to be called must be resolved at compile time, not runtime.

 ## 13.7 Expression statements